dim505/ApartmentMangementSystem/README.md

 # ApartmentMangementSystem
 This is my newest my project.
-React JS, Java API, SQL.
+React JS, ASP.Net API, SQL.

 Please Click here to view it live: